 - Remove from oven, sprinkle with chopped parsley.
 Serve.

 - I have used a 2.5-3 inch deep 8X8 baking dish.
-There was a little leftover which didn't fit to the pan,so the extra I baked separetly in a ramekin.
+There was a little leftover which didn't fit to the pan, so the extra I baked separately in a ramekin.
+Use a 9X13 inch pan instead.

-- Instead of cooking in separate pan, Cook the gravy is a oven proof pan.
-Then to the same pan, spread mashed potaot and bake.
+- Instead of cooking in a separate pan, Cook the gravy is an ovenproof pan.
+Then to the same pan, spread mashed potato and bake.